 Who is eligible – U.S. citizens or permanent residents with permanent disabilities.
 Must provide documentation of permanent disability and residency or citizenship.
 There is no age limit on this pass.

 Access Pass may provide a 50 percent discount on some amenity fees charged for facilities and services such as camping, swimming, boat launching, and specialized interpretive services.

 Golden Access Passports are no longer sold.
 However, these passes will continue to be honored according to the provisions of the pass.

-4th Grader in the Park Pass
+4th Grade National Park Pass

 Cost – Free